 Do you have the slightest idea who he/she is capable of turning into in the nearest future?
 A wife-beater, a sex addict, a gambler, a missionary or a politician….
 Face it, people change.
 So will you.
 So will your partner.
 We can only pray that the change is for “better”, not for “worse”.

 My point is that only someone who can take a glimpse into the entire length of what your married life will be can best choose who is fit for you.

 Life isn’t a straight path; it’s a continuous, evolving and metamorphosing road.

 I really don’t know if you get my point yet.
-If your job nature turns out to be one that requires you travelling out of your home town or country often (with two kids in a five-year old marriage), how will you know if your partner is well suited for it?
+If your job nature turns out to be one that requires you travelling out of your hometown or country often (with two kids in a five-year-old marriage), how will you know if your partner is well suited for it?
 Will he stop you from taking that major move of your career?
-Will he be able to play the role of the “faithful house-husband”?
+Would he be able to play the role of the “faithful house-husband”?
 Will he allow you to go in order for him to satisfy his lust?
 As far as he may be concerned, you gave him the perfect reason to- your absence created the vacuum…

 No one can know or have control of what we are capable of turning into.
 And trust me, YOU CAN NEVER KNOW ALL ABOUT SOMEONE.

 So what do we do?
 Do we just fold our arms, wish for the best and prepare for the worst?
 What if there is a way to be sure that he/she will still be a perfect fit for you no matter the transition your relationship takes?